cambridge-cares/CitiesKG/agents/README.md

 If this step has not been done, you might get a `NoClassDefFoundError`.

-4. Additional dependencies used by agents are JPS_BASE_LIB and JPS_AWS are provided by the *TheWorldAvatar* (TWA) project.
-Both dependencies need to be compiled and installed to the .m2 repository.

-Clone the TWA project from the [TWA repository](https://github.com/cambridge-cares/TheWorldAvatar) and checkout to 'main' branch.

-Run the command *mvn clean install -DskipTests* on the corresponding directories where the POM file is found.
-* JPS_BASE_LIB project can be found in the [JPS_BASE_LIB directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB).
-* JPS_AWS project can be found in the [AsynchronousWatcherService directory](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/AsynchronousWatcherService).
 #### Install and build local AccessAgent (for developers)
 For development and testing purposes, the [AccessAgent](https://github.com/cambridge-cares/TheWorldAvatar/wiki/Access-Agent) can be deployed locally via Docker to access your local Blazegraph.
 1. Set up a Docker environment as described in the [TWA Wiki - Docker: Environment](https://github.com/cambridge-cares/TheWorldAvatar/wiki/Docker%3A-Environment) page.